brokenphilip/fixedphilip/README.md

 # fixedphilip
 <img src="https://raw.githubusercontent.com/brokenphilip/fixedphilip/refs/heads/main/assets/logo_128.png" align="right">

-> *"when is brokenphilip getting fixed?!" -several concerned internet residents*
+> *"when is brokenphilip getting fixed?!" -several concerned internet strangers*

 fixedphilip is a general-purpose Discord bot written in C++20, utilizing the [D++](https://dpp.dev/) library.
-The bot aims to provide a convenient set of features for everyday use, primarily ones not found in (or executed better than) other Discord bots.
-It is designed to support both modern slash-commands (for guild/server and user installs), as well as optional old-style (chat prefix) commands (provided the "Message Content" privileged intent is enabled).
+The bot aims to provide a convenient set of unique features for everyday use, and it is designed to support both modern slash-commands (for guild/server and user installs), as well as optional old-style (chat prefix) commands (provided the "Message Content" privileged intent is enabled).

 Some of fixedphilip's most notable features include:
 - Detailed `/status` command with uptime, statistics, machine resource usage* and other info
 - Conversion between some measurable units (temperature, speed, others*) and all currencies using `/convert`
 - Information and notifications/subscriptions (on a municipality, settlement or street level) regarding planned power outages in Serbia using `/eds`*
 - Advanced `/remind`er management*
-- Modular command system, making it easier for developers to create and manage fixedphilip features
+- Full-fledged module system, making it easy for developers to create and manage fixedphilip feature sets

 > [!NOTE]
 > Asterisk (*) indicates a planned feature.